-St Mary's School will use the same definitions and measuring system as Hertfordshire County Council's as outlined in the "Definitions" section below.
+St Mary's Primary School will use the same definitions and measuring system as Hertfordshire County Council's as outlined in the "Definitions" section below.

-Rule 1: Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order1 or a special guardianship order2.
+Rule 1: Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted.
+Previously looked after children are those who were looked after but ceased to be so because of being adopted or because they became subject to a child arrangements order1 or a special guardianship order2.